uconneeb/gradevolution/classicpapers.md

 [okay, this one is really of most interest to vertebrate biologists, but it is a fantastic story about the origin of a novel tissue type/germ layer - the neural crest- and how it is almost single-handedly responsible for the vertebrate skull/head—a true novelty and complex structure if ever there was one (KS)]
 1984	Gottlieb, L. D. 1984.
 Genetics and morphological evolution in plants.
 American Naturalist 123:681-709.
 [The genetic basis of differences in morphology within and between flowering plant species is reviewed in order to elucidate how many genetic changes are responsible for the evolution of new characters.
 Two broad morphological categories are evident.
 Differences in structure, shape, orientation, and presence versus absence are frequently discrete and appear to be governed by one or two genes.
 Differences in dimensions, weight, and number usually exhibit continuous variation and are influenced by numerous genes, though many of them probably act only indirectly via general effects at the whole organ or whole plant levels.
 Although it is difficult to specify the relative contributions of the two morphological categories during evolutionary divergence, it is clear that discrete character differences are more common in plants than in animals.
 I propose that their prevalence in plants is a direct consequence of the open, less integrative, and plastic patterns of plant morphogenesis which permit large changes in morphology on the basis of relatively few genetic changes.
 Morphological divergence among genera or families of flowering plants may reflect many fewer genetic changes than is the case for similar taxonomic levels of higher animals.
 Accurate estimates of the number of genes responsible for character divergence require knowledge of the ontogenetic and anatomical details of character development and these must be coordinated with genetic analyses.
 Until this knowledge becomes available, general conclusions about the number of genetic changes responsible for morphological diversity are premature (CS)
-1984	Roth, V. L. 1984.
-On homology.
-Biol.
-J. Linn.
-Soc.
-22:13-29.
-[the best synthesis of the homology concept to that time; the starting point for many subsequent treatments (KS)] 1985	Felsenstein, J. 1985.
-Phylogenies and the comparative method.
-Amer.
-Nat.
-125:1-15.
-[this is the paper that really started the whole emphasis on 'comparative methods' in the sense of statistically controlling for the effects of evolutionary history/phylogeny (KS)]
-1985	Maynard Smith, J., R. Burian, S. Kauffman, P. Alberch, J. Campbell, B. Goodwin, R. Lande, D. Raup and L. Wolpert.
-1985.
-Developmental constraints and evolution: a perspective from the Mountain Lake Conference on Development and Evolution.
-Quart.
-Rev. Biol.
-60:265-287.
-[an important and oft-cited work on evolutionary/developmental constraint marred by internal contradictions reflecting its having been ‘written by committee’ (KS)]
-1988	Coddington, J. A. 1988.
-Cladistic tests of adaptational hypotheses.
-Cladistics 4:3-22.
-[Given how fast systematics has progressed over the last 25 years, I think it's fair to include this; a seminal paper demonstrating the necessity of taking phylogenetic branching pattern into account when drawing conclusions about adaptation—in this example, the fact that 'messy' spider webs are actually derived compared to the esthetically pleasing orb webs, which were thought to be the derived state largely because of intuition and bias about how evolution 'should' proceed, i.e., from disordered to ordered, not the other way around!
-(KS)]
-1989	Conway Morris, S. 1989.
-Burgess shale faunas and the Cambrian explosion.
-Science 246: 339-346.
-1989	Coyne, J. A. and H. A. Orr.
-1989.
-Patterns of speciation in Drosophila.
-Evoluion 43:362-381.
-Coyne, J. A. and H. A. Orr.
-1997.
-“Patterns of speciation in Drosophila” revisited.
-Evolution 51:295-303.
-1992	Orr, H. A., and J. A. Coyne.
-1992.
-The genetics of adaptation: a reassessment.
-American Naturalist 140:725-742.
-2002	Grant, P. R. and B. R. Grant.
-2002.
-Unpredictable evolution in a 30-year study of Darwin’s Finches.
-Science 296:707-711.
-[the one exception to the ‘too recent to qualify as a classic rule’ – the summation of 30 years work on the action of natural selection is simply too incredible and important not to include.
-The Grants demonstrate remarkable phenotypic lability in the beak related to climate change and its effect on food availability.
-Can 30 years of data be generalized to macroevolutionary patterns? —the big question!
-(KS)]  Note: there have been more recent updates

-SOME USEFUL, NON-TRADITIONAL, HISTORICAL TREATMENTS

-Comment: The list above is restricted to scientific contributions in the history of post-Darwinian evolutionary biology.
-It does not contain secondary sources, i.e., books and papers primarily about the history and philosophy of evolution.
-There are many such contributions, particularly histories of Darwinism and neo-Darwinism (the Synthesis).
-Some of the latter have been written by historians and philosophers of biology, some by biologists—notably Ernst Mayr’s various historical treatments of the Synthesis.
-William Provine is another important author in this area who is much less dogmatic.
-However, we are presently in the midst of what might eventually be interpreted as a Kuhnian ‘paradigm shift’ in evolutionary biology, with the roles of development, ontogeny and organismal phenotype playing an increasingly important part in our views about evolutionary mechanisms and patterns.
-The modern evo-devo movement, though often thought of as ‘new’, is actually based on a very old tradition originating in the early 19th century, primarily from the German school of evolutionary morphology and development ('transcendental morpholgoy', e.g., Haeckel, von Baer), carried into the 20th century by Baldwin, de Beer and Waddington, to name a few.
-There is ongoing debate about the importance of evo-devo in a general theory of evolution—one extreme view says that it is virtually irrelevant and that the genetic-population-selection principles of the neo-Darwinian Synthesis are sufficient to account for all known aspects of evolution and that so-called 'macroevoluion' is nothing more than the extrapolation of microevolutionary processes over deep time; the opposite extreme says that selection is a minor player in phenotypic evolution and that developmental ‘rules of form’ have primacy.
-It is likely, as usual, that the truth lies somewhere in between.
-I’ve listed the particular books below because that deal with the history of modern evolutionary theory explicitly from the vantage point of evo-devo, and as such, provide novel perspectives and analyses.
-They also discuss historical figures usually ignored or even denigrated in ‘traditional’ histories.
-Obviously, historical revisionism occurs in science, as well as politics, and it is up to us to sift through the various views to see which is consonant with the primary literature.
-Of course, this is not always easy to do—for example, not everyone is comfortable reading through von Baer’s (1828) 300+ page, Über Entwickelungsgeschichte der Thiere.
-Beobachtung und Reflexion (“On the Developmental History of Animals.
-Observations and Reflection”).

-Amundson, R. 2005.
-The Changing Role of the Embryo in Evolutionary Thought.
-Roots of Evo-Devo.
-Cambridge Studies in Philosophy and Biology.
-Cambridge Univ.
-Press, Cambridge.
-[Ron Amundson is an extremely thoughtful and insightful historian/philosophers of biology.
-His essays on adaptation and constraint are top notch.
-I expect this book is the same (KS)].
-Richards, R. J. 1992.
-The Meaning of Evolution.
-The Morphological Construction and Ideological Reconstruction of Darwin’s Theory.
-Univ. of Chicago Press, Chicago. (
-[Richards provides an excellent short history of the role and importance of the (mostly) German school of morphology and evolutionary morphology/development and its role in the formation of evolutionary theory—a perspective that is not easy to come by and which speaks to the modern evo-devo movement.
-An alternative to the Mayrian neoDarwinian, revisionist view of evolutionary history.]
-Richards, R. J. 2002.
-The Romantic Conception of Life.
-Science and Philosphy in the Age of Goethe.
-Univ. of Chicago Press, Chicago.
 {% endcomment %}